ananthkrj/TensorRT-YOLOv8-for-grounded-agents/README.md

 written in pyorch to be optimized and deployed within tensorRT ecosystem for faster inference speeds and low latency connection

-# Load TensorRT engine
+# Load onnx logic
-- Goals are to load the .engine file, manage GPU memory, and run inference
+- Goals are to load the onnx file, complete implementation
-- Will be working on engine.hpp and engine.cpp

 # Implement Preprocessing
 - Goals are to resize, pad, and normalize image input, and convert to TensorRT input format